iWOLFSTEIN/mention_tag_text_field/README.md

 ```
 This will remove the mention or tag from both _controller and TextField.

-Note: _controller.mentions is a setter removing mentions from it won't remove mentions from TextField, so you must have to call _controller.remove
+Note: _controller.mentions is a getter removing mentions from it won't remove mentions from TextField, so you must have to call _controller.remove

 **Getting All Mentions**

 Finally, you can get all the mentions data using _controller.mentions which returns the list of data passed to each mention.
 If no data was passed, list of mention labels will be returned.
 ```dart
 final List mentions = _controller.mentions;